bpbond/cpcrw_incubation/manuscript/README.md

 # manuscript

 This folder contains our manuscript draft.
-Currently using Markdown, will probably switch to Word later.
+Using RMarkdown, but Word file versions are archived as well.